Learn

 • Attend college visits at your high school or night/weekend events held in other locations.
 Contact the schools on your student’s list to find out when admissions events may be held in your area.
 At each event, make sure you sign in so the college knows you attended.

 • Check for schools that will be in line with your student’s profile.
 Still unsure which colleges to apply to that will offer the most merit scholarships?
-Consider using our College Insights tool, to identify colleges, based on your student’s academic profile and your financial situation, where your student has a greater likelihood of getting needs-based or merit-based scholarships.
+Consider using our R2C Insights tool, to identify colleges, based on your student’s academic profile and your financial situation, where your student has a greater likelihood of getting needs-based or merit-based scholarships.

 • Create a list of questions for interviewers and have practice interviews with your family and friends.
 Some schools do require in-person interviews.
 This is a good opportunity for your student to really shine.

-• Confirm all schools your student applies to have received transcripts, test scores, recommendations, and financial aid forms.
+• Confirm that all schools your student applies to have received transcripts, test scores, recommendations, and financial aid forms.

 • In spring, make sure your student sends thank you notes to all teachers who wrote recommendations, and anyone else who has helped him/her through the process.